-Discover film in EYE or get actively involved in the classroom.
-Visit EYE for special workshops, interactive film presentations and tours.
-Or EYE can come to you, bringing the museum to your classroom with teaching materials and specialist advice.
+Discover film in EYE.
+Visit us for special film workshops, interactive film programs and tours in the exhibitions.
+EYE also brings the museum to your classroom with teaching tools and specialist advice.

 Film is a popular medium for discovering and understanding the world.
 Before children can read and write, they will often have already explored the world through moving images.
 Understanding the visual language of film has become an essential skill in our media-saturated society.
 Film also offers a wealth of possibilities as a cultural subject: film is art, film is entertainment and film is part of our cultural heritage.
 And like the other arts, film can move, entertain and make us think.